techidaily/site-win11-tips/source/_posts/customize-mouse-indicator-for-a-unique-style.md

  The**Control Panel** is one of the oldest apps in the Windows operating system, first released way back in 1985\.
 It is majorly used for managing your computer hardware and software.

  Naturally, you can change your cursor settings with Windows Control Panel as well; this can be super handy if both Settings or Mouse Properties don't work for you for some reason.
-Here are the different ways you can[open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .
+Here are the different ways you can [open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .

 * Head to the**Start menu** search bar, type in "control panel," and select the best match.
 * Click on**Ease of Access > Ease of Access Center** .